TremoloSecurity/openunison-qs-freeipa/README.md

 Once deployed, access this site by navigating to https://OU_HOST/ replacing OU_HOST with the value of the OU_HOST environment variable.
 For instance, if OU_HOST is myapp.mycompany.lan use https://myapp.mycompany.lan/.
-Once prompoted for a username and password, use the values specified for TEST_USER_NAME and TEST_USER_PASSWORD respectively.
+Once prompoted for a username and password, use a uid and password from FreeIPA.
 Once logged in, a page showing all headers, request and session variables is shown.